guandi1995/guandi1995.github.io/_posts/2020-04-23-Gradient Descent.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/loss_function/header_image.jpg" alt="">

-In the previous posts, we discuss the loss function in terms of logistic regression and SVM algorithm.
+In the previous posts, we discuss the loss function in terms of logistic regression and SVM algorithms.
 We know that the loss function is a function in terms of parameters such as $$w$$ and $$b$$.
 Now the question is how we find these parameters in order to achieve the minimum of loss function.
 It brings us to the topics of optimization, which refers to the task of minimizing the objective/loss function parameterized by $$w$$ and $$b$$.

 Optimization algorithms have the following goals: